cisco-en-programmability/terraform-provider-dnacenter/docs/data-sources/compliance_device.md

 - `compliance_status` (String) complianceStatus query parameter.
 Specify "Compliance status(es)" separated by commas.
 The Compliance status can be 'COMPLIANT', 'NON_COMPLIANT', 'IN_PROGRESS', 'NOT_AVAILABLE', 'NOT_APPLICABLE', 'ERROR'.
 - `device_uuid` (String) deviceUuid query parameter.
 Comma separated 'Device Ids'
+- `limit` (Number) limit query parameter.
+The number of records to be retrieved defaults to 500 if not specified, with a maximum allowed limit of 500.
+- `offset` (Number) offset query parameter. offset/starting row	number

 ### Read-Only